Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

 \subsection{Analytical Experiments}

-In this section, we use two equipment models with different levels of difficulty to demonstrate the reliability and scalability of STCIM in modeling and condition monitoring.
-For long-time-series datasets, STCIM can be used not only in complex industrial processes, but also in relatively simple equipment monitoring without over-fitting.
-The well-designed modules improve the accuracy of the modeling and monitoring.
+In this section, we use two widely used equipment models in thermal power plants to demonstrate the reliability and scalability of STCIM in modeling and condition monitoring.
+For the evaluation, we use MAE, MSE and MAPE as the indicators.